danielharrell/LectFall2015/Question.md

 ## Part One

-So, what did you have for lunch?
-Or rather, what makes my saying "what did you have for lunch?" *a question* about what you had for lunch, rather than an answer?
+So, what did you have for lunch today?
+Or rather, what makes my saying "what did you have for lunch today?" *a question* about what you had for lunch, rather than an answer?
 There are, of course, all the features of questions I already mentioned.
-I made sure to end this particular question, then, with a question mark, in the printed copy of the lecture I'm reading from.
+I made sure to end this particular question with a question mark, in the printed copy of the lecture I'm reading from.
 And in reading it out loud, I tried to raise my voice in the right way.
 I also paid due attention to my